minvws/nl-covid19-coronacheck-provider-docs/docs/providing-events-by-digid.md

 Filter      | Scope      | Meaning
 ------------|------------|---------
 positivetest|oldest      |Provider should return the earliest positive test result for the user.
 This will be used for vaccination completion. positivetest|mostrelevant|Provider should return the most relevant positive tests.
 Typically this is the most recent test.
 However if the most recent test is an antigen test, it would not lead to a DCC.
 In that case, the provider should **also** return the most recent PCR test.
 In that case 2 tests are returned.
-If the most reent test is a PCR test, that is the only test returned as it's useful for both CTB and DCC.
+If the most recent test is a PCR test, that is the only test returned as it's useful for both CTB and DCC.

 Notes: